Timothy Leary: In music

 The Psychedelic Experience (1964) was the inspiration for John Lennon's song "Tomorrow Never Knows", on The Beatles' album Revolver (1966).

+Galt MacDermot's song "The Flesh Failures", from the 1967 musical Hair, includes the line "Answer for Timothy Leary, dearie."

 The Moody Blues recorded two songs about Leary.
-"Legend of a Mind", written and sung by Ray Thomas on their album In Search of the Lost Chord (1968), begins: "Timothy Leary's dead.
+"Legend of a Mind", written and sung by Ray Thomas on their 1968 album In Search of the Lost Chord, begins: "Timothy Leary's dead.
 No, no, no, no, he's outside looking in".
-The second was "When You're a Free Man" on the Seventh Sojourn album (1972).
+The second is "When You're a Free Man" on the 1972 album Seventh Sojourn.

 Leary recruited Lennon to write a theme song for his California gubernatorial campaign against Ronald Reagan (which was interrupted by Leary's prison sentence for cannabis possession), inspiring Lennon to come up with "Come Together" (1969), based on Leary's campaign theme and catchphrase.

 Leary was present and sang back-up vocals when Lennon and his wife, Yoko Ono, recorded "Give Peace a Chance" (1969) during their bed-in in Montreal and is mentioned in the lyrics of the song.

 The Who's 1970 single "The Seeker" mentions Leary in a sequence where the song's protagonist claims that Leary (among other high-profile people) was unable to help them with their search for answers.

 While in exile in Switzerland, Leary and British writer Brian Barritt collaborated with the German band Ash Ra Tempel and recorded the album Seven Up (1973).
 He is credited as a songwriter, and his lyrics and vocals can be heard throughout the album.
-Commenting on the work of his friend H. R. Giger, a surrealist artist from Switzerland who won an Academy Award for his work on the film Alien, Leary noted:
+Of the work of his friend H. R. Giger, a surrealist artist from Switzerland who won an Academy Award for his work on the film Alien, Leary said:

 Giger's work disturbs us, spooks us, because of its enormous evolutionary time span.
 It shows us, all too clearly, where we come from and where we are going.